Estimated reading time: 20 minutes

 Insurance Is Your Protection

-No matter what you insurance products you choose to purchase ultimately it’s up to what you can afford and what fits your needs.
+No matter what insurance products you choose to purchase, ultimately, it’s up to what you can afford and what fits your needs.

-We own many of the insurance products above since doing our research and feel protected and happy that we don’t have to worry as much.
+Since doing our research, we have owned many insurance products and feel protected and happy that we don’t have to worry as much.

 Discussion: Are there any other types of Canadian insurance products that should be added to this list?

-Leave me your comments and experiences below and I’ll reply back.
+Leave me your comments and experiences below and thanks for stopping by CBB.